GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 ---
 ## Exercise
 - Create your own screen that will be the transition destination for "Link 2" on the pet details screen.
+- Alternatively, you can create a new app as you like.

-  - When you are done, share the URL on Slack to make it available for everyone .
+When you are ready, share the URL on Slack to make it available for everyone.

 ![bg right h:500px](images/2021-10-22-18-37-12.png)